 At this point Paul inserted “but” to contrast the teaching role men were to have within worship services with the God–designated role for women resulting in their salvation.
 The Creator provided men with one role to fulfill but women with another.
 Childbearing epitomizes a woman’s role.
 This holds no implications regarding barrenness nor singleness.
 Rather it encapsulates the epitome of a woman’s distinctive role.

 In general terms her path toward receiving salvation does not involve usurping the male worship leader role, but rather remaining in her distinctive role epitomized by childbearing.
 “But women will be saved through childbearing, if they continue in faith and love and holiness, with self-control.”

 Affirming gender roles exist within the assembly is often not a welcomed message nor is it the only impediment to embracing Paul’s message.
 Some will bristle at the need for faithfulness.
-We need to remember scripture presents two salvation messages: entering Christ and remaining in Christ.
+We need to remember scripture presents two messages impacting salvation: entering Christ and remaining in Christ.
 Thus we need to take seriously both “saved by grace” and “be prepared.”
 Furthermore, scripture does not equate works with all doing nor all faith with just believing.

 Such Christian living is not salvation by works.
 Rather, faithful living depends upon Christ and entails fulfilling our purpose as God’s people.

 The previous article in this series is here